AriaSalvatrice/AriaModules/README.md

     - **Eight Tone Spanish** - When I tried to find more useful info about it, I found a forum post from 2003, where a poster said indignantly that scales "[are] not a democracy, but a hierarchy".
     - **Hirajōshi** - It's all you need to rip a sick shamisen solo.
 Anything more is for poseur kids.
     - **In Sen** - That one was originally used for Japanese wind chimes.
 Instantly become the most original dark ambient modular artist around by feeding it to [Rings and Clouds](https://vcvrack.com/AudibleInstruments) for 3 hours.
-- **External Scale**: This input and output express the scale current as a 12-channel polyphonic cable, where enabled notes have a continuous 10V signal, and disabled notes, 0V.
+- **External Scale**: This pair of input and output can encode a scale as a 12-channel polyphonic cable, where enabled notes have a continuous 10V signal, and disabled notes, 0V.
 This way of expressing a scale is supported by my other modules, such as **Arcane** and **Darius**.
 Try it out with my splitters and mergers!

 To the top right of the module:

-- TODO:**Scene slot**: Those 16 buttons allow you to save 16 different scales.
-Navigating to a scene slot loads that scale, and changes from any source to the scale save it to the active scene.
+- **Scene slot**: Those 16 buttons allow you to save 16 different scales.
+Navigating to a scene slot loads that scale, and changes to the scale from any source are saved to the active scene.
 TODO:You can right-click on those buttons to copy and paste scales.
 You can map those buttons via MIDI!
-- TODO:**Scene input**: Navigates the scenes via CV.
+- **Scene input**: Navigates the scenes via CV.
 Useful with a step sequencer!
 Accepts 0V~10V.
 When plugged in, the buttons can't be operated manually anymore.

 To the right, below the **Scene slots**: